LauraMaddaluno/CV/README.md

 * Effectively applied different techniques to bring about engagement, improved self-confidence and ability to achieve tasks on their own.
 * All pupils improved their academic abilities, from being unable to achieve a pass score to scoring a minimum of C scores with the majority achieving A scores especially in mathematics.
 * Successfully assisting one of my pupils to overcome her stutter and lack of self-confidence through skills learnt as a trained singer.

-## Skills
-I am **resilient** and **determined** to find solutions to the challenges I face, both in life and coding.
-I use what I have and what I know to produce the best possible results in a given situation.This makes me feel fulfilled and pushes me to continually improve myself.
-I was able to balance my duties as a full - time mom of a 3 years old with my learning schedule, as a result of which I built my first projects and won a Makers' scholarship.

-**Communication**, **self-motivation**, **performing under pressure**, and **teamwork** are all transferable qualities that I've honed through my singing career.
-I had the opportunity to plan concerts and events where the performance was enjoyed by the audience and was fulfilling for the musicians.
-My aim is the same for coding, I adore the idea that people can interact with what I have created and, even better, they can use it.

-My mindset is based on rules and **logical thinking**, thanks to my studies in mathematics, Latin and ancient Greek.
-These skills, combined with my **calm**, **confident and reassuring personality**, have meant that I have helped my students with different learning styles to achieve excellent results.
-My perseverance and attention to detail helped my pupils to improve on their learning styles and the majority of them achieved an A score especially in mathematics.